 Milton Keynes International Festival (IF) was honoured with the prestigious EFFE Label 2017-2018 (Europe's quality stamp for remarkable arts festivals).
-Every two years the festival provides an artistic programme to embrace its local infrastructure, landscape and communities.
-This festival brings about a series of events that are relevant to international issues and embraces innovative artistic talent and engagement that brings all members of the community together.
+This festival brings about a series of events that are relevant to international issues and embraces innovative artistic talent and engagement that bringsall members of the community together.